How to Make an NFR (Non-Functional Requirement)

 Your organization’s NFRs can impact time overruns, user satisfaction, compliance, and many other issues.
 But knowing how to make an NFR is difficult.

-Building non-functional requirements tends to be a major point of contempt for many different teams from many different backgrounds and methodologies.
+It is hard because building non-functional requirements can be a major point of contention for different teams with different backgrounds and methodologies.

-As time goes on, teams, companies, and stakeholders will notice that their list of non-functional requirements will continue to grow.
-This is expected, as NFR’s will need to be created, changed and adapted as the needs of an organization change.
+As time goes on, teams, companies, and stakeholders will notice that their list of non-functional requirements will grow and change.
+This is expected as the needs of an organization adapt and change.

 As teams continue to expand their list of non-functional requirements, you might be wondering how do they keep this expanding NFR list organized?